brian6484/CSKnowledge/Language/Java/CompletableFuture .md

 You have 2 problems:
 1) This blocks the main thread until result b is available with get() if computing g(x) takes too long.
 2) Do you remember that if we shutdown executorservice while there is still a task that is not completed yet, it can be fucked?
 Its essential that **all submitted tasks should be completed before shutting down executorservice**.
+Always remember of the consequence when you shut executorservice prematurely.